tphw/EM_Report/README.md

 #### FUNDS AT RISK

--July, more than 1 million dollars
+-2024-July, more than 1 million dollars

--August, approximately 300 K dollars
+-2024-August, approximately 300 K dollars

 ## **SUMMARY**